lmazure/SimpleLlmTool/README.md

        system prompt if `isSystem role` is true
        message of the user if `isUser role` is true
        answer generated by the moded if `isModel role` is true
-       result generated by the tool if `isTOol role` is true
+       result generated by the tool if `isTool role` is true
     - `toolCalls` the list of tool calls performed by the model
       this list is available only if `isModel role` is true
       each tool call has
       - `toolName` the name of the called tool
+      - `toolCallId` the ID of the call
-      - `toolParameters` the list parameter values for the call
+      - `toolParameters` the list parameter names and values for the call
         each tool parameter has
         - `parameterName`
         - `parameterValue`
+    - `toolCallId` the ID of the tool call that generated the result
+       available only if `isTool role` is true
-    - `toolName` the name of the tool that generated the result available only if `isTool role` is true
+    - `toolName` the name of the tool that generated the result
+       available only if `isTool role` is true
 - `modelName`: the name of the model
 - `tools` : the list of available tools